ANDgamer/Labyrinth_bot/README.md

-# Labyrinth_bot - This is an algorithm that finds a way through almost any maze presented in the form of a data array.
+# Labyrinth_bot - is an algorithm that finds a way through almost any maze presented in the form of a data array.

 Use ".json" or ".m" files ("first" or "second" method respectively in "Script.m")